Introducing Catalytic Pedagogy - a revolutionary way to bring K-12 schooling into the 21st century!

 Don Berg

-Before I explain my terminology in more detail I want to point out that bad schooling fails to do the job we, as a society, expect it to do because of how a pervasive misconception about learning interacts with the variety of historical accidents that gave us the school system we have today.
+Before I explain my terminology in more detail I want to point out that bad schooling fails to do the job we, as a society, expect it to do because of how a pervasive misconception about learning interacts with the variety of historical accidents that gave us the mainstream school system we have today.

 That false idea is the source of lots of the intuitions that guide many people’s decisions about how schools should operate.

-Take the notion of Back-to-Basics that arose in the 60’s and 70’s here in the USA.
+Take the notion of Back-to-Basics 1.0 that arose in the 60’s and 70’s here in the USA, which seemed to be based on nostalgia for a fantasy version of the schooling of old.

 Back-to-Basics 2.0 is a three-step strategic plan for creating a systemic approach to inspiring students en masse, or to be more precise, for ensuring that any school can achieve catalytic pedagogy.